 Bosque del Apache National Wildlife Refuge is near the town, famous for its Bosque del Apache Festival Of The Cranes each November.

-It is a breathtaking spectacle of nature.
+On our November trip, we found this to be a breathtaking spectacle of nature.
 Thousands of sandhill cranes and geese migrate here for winter from the north.

 Standing on pencil-thin legs, sandhill cranes have a captivating elegance.
 They spread their wings with stately grace.
 They dance and take flight, swaying against the sky.